Andrew Cohen (spiritual teacher): Biography and beliefs

-According to Cohen, "Poonja insisted that the realization of the Self had nothing to do with worldly behavior, and he did not believe fully transcending the ego was possible."
-According to Poonja, "Karmic tendencies remained after enlightenment, [but] the enlightened person was no longer identified with them and, therefore, did not accrue further karmic consequences."
-For Poonja, ethical standards were based on an understanding of duality and the notion of an individual agent, and were therefore not representative of Advaita: "For Poonja, the goal was the realisation of the self; the illusory realm of relative reality was ultimately irrelevant."
-Cohen did not agree, insisting instead on "flawless behavior" as the manifestation of enlightenment.

-In 1991, Cohen founded EnlightenNext magazine (under its former title, What Is Enlightenment?), which "established him as a major contemporary spiritual figure."
-In 2004, EnlightenNext magazine partnered with the Graduate Institute in Connecticut to offer a master's program in conscious evolution.
+In 1991, Cohen founded EnlightenNext magazine (under its original title, What Is Enlightenment?), which "established him as a major contemporary spiritual figure."
+In 2004, EnlightenNext magazine partnered with the Graduate Institute in Connecticut to offer a master's program in Conscious Evolution.
 From 2004 to 2007, Cohen served as a core faculty of that institute.
-The magazine stopped publishing in 2011.
+The magazine ceased publication in 2011.

-After the break with Poonja, Cohen's teachings were further developed into "Evolutionary Enlightenment", aiming at an impersonal enlightenment which transcends the personal.
-Yet, the change in teaching-style led also to "physical force, verbal abuse, and intense psychological pressure against students."
-The growing complaints from students have been described in several publications from former students and from his own mother.

 In 2001, Cohen co-formed the jazz-funk-fusion band Unfulfilled Desires, in which he played drums.
 The band played original compositions and standards, and performed in Europe and the United States.
 They released four CDs: Live at the Iron Horse (2002), Enlightened Dog (2004), Punk Funk (2008), and Plugged (2010).

-On June 26, 2013, Cohen announced on his blog that he would be taking "a sabbatical for an extended period of time", after confrontational exchanges with some of his closest students, who helped Cohen to realize, as he put it, that "in spite of the depth of my awakening, my ego is still alive and well".
+The change in teaching-style led to "physical force, verbal abuse, and intense psychological pressure against students."
+The growing complaints from students have been described in several publications from former students and from his own mother.
+On June 26, 2013, Cohen announced on his blog that he would be taking "a sabbatical for an extended period of time," after confrontational exchanges with some of his closest students, who helped Cohen to realize, as he put it, that "in spite of the depth of my awakening, my ego is still alive and well".

-On May 12, 2015, Cohen posted an extensive apology letter to his former students on his blog, his first writing after emerging from a two-year sabbatical.
-In it he wrote about the need to embrace the spiritual principle of agape, as well as eros, and expressed regret for the ways in which his lack of the former in his teaching methods hurt and alienated many former students.
+On May 12, 2015, Cohen posted an apology letter to his former students on his blog, his first writing after emerging from a two-year sabbatical.
+In it, he wrote about the need to embrace the spiritual principle of agape, as well as eros, and expressed regret for the ways in which his lack of the former in his teaching methods hurt and alienated many former students.

 In September 2016, after over three years' absence from public life, Cohen unveiled a redesigned website.
 This included an announcement of his intention to return to formal teaching, beginning with a retreat planned for early 2017.

-In 2020 Cohen launched Manifest Nirvana, an online meditation and teaching platform that is described on the homepage as a "Home for Sovereign Souls, Radical Spirits and Integral Pioneers".
+In 2020, Cohen launched Manifest Nirvana, an online meditation and teaching platform that is described on the homepage as a "Home for Sovereign Souls, Radical Spirits and Integral Pioneers."

+Cohen died in Tiruvannamalai, Tamil Nadu, India on March 25, 2025, at the age of 69.